trello-talk/tacobot.app/docs/guide/commands/webhooks/README.md

 - The internal webhook is not activated

 ## Removing a webhook
-You can remove a webhook with the `T!remwebhook` command followed by the ID of the webhook. (i.e. `T!webhook 24`)
+You can remove a webhook with the `T!remwebhook` command followed by the ID of the webhook. (i.e. `T!remwebhook 24`)